 - Annual Fund: The funds raised by The Association on behalf of former students and friends of Texas A&M. The Association’s annual support for Texas A&M University is provided through the Annual Fund.
 The Annual Fund is raised through annual donations to The Association through such programs as the Century Club and the Aggie Parent Network.

-- Alumni, Alumnus: The emphasis on the term “former students” dates to the early 1900s as a way to emphasize that The Association would serve all those who attended Texas A&M, not only those who received degrees.
+- alumni, alumnus: Our emphasis on the term “former students” rather than "alumni" dates to the early 1900s as a way to emphasize that The Association would serve all those who attended Texas A&M, not only those who received degrees.
 We still embrace that philosophy and we still use the term “former students” in many instances; however, we have never forsworn the use of the term “alumnus.”
 For example, the YMCA Alumni Memorial Building, funded by former students, was built in 1910.
 The Distinguished Alumnus Award, the highest honor that can bestowed on any Aggie, whether a graduate or not, was created in 1962.
 We first published the Directory of Former Students in 1949, but our previous home, the Forsyth Alumni Center, opened in 1974, while our current home, the Clayton W. Williams, Jr. Alumni Center, was built in 1987, and our advisory team of recent graduates is called the “Young Alumni Advisory Council.”
 We have and will continue to use “former student,” but the words “alumnus” and “alumni” are also a longstanding part of our history and traditions.
 We generally use the forms alumnus and alumni for both males and females, avoiding the Latin feminine forms alumna and alumnae.

 - archaeology: we use that spelling, with the "aeo" in the middle.
 The spelling archeology is becoming more common in other publications, but we'll stick with archaeology as long as that is the spelling used in the names of departments and institutes at A&M.